KaiserGabo/halfonso/README.md

 <br>

-## Installing Packages for Raspberry Pi and Flashing Code to ESP32
+## Installing Packages for Raspberry Pi and Flashing Code to Arduino Nano

 <ins>**Creating a Workspace `robot_ws` in Your SBC (Raspberry Pi)**</ins>